RBEnhanced/RB3Enhanced/README.md

 * Fixes the infamous infinite loading bug on modified Corona consoles and development kits.
 * Easy mod support by placing raw files in the game directory without repacking the archives.
 * Online multiplayer without using Xbox Live or Nintendo WFC.
+* Sending data from the game to another device, for stream overlays and status indicators.
+* ...and more!

 ## License